SAP-samples/cap-cds-hands-on/exercises/06/README.md

 code,symbol,minorUnit,name,descr
 ```

-The end result is the same.
-The difference is that a named aspect can be used
+The end result is the same - the three elements from `Currencies` plus the two
+from the structure in the `extend`.

-and reused in different places.
+A key advantage of named aspects is that they can be used and reused in
+different places.

 Let's riff on this alternative extension scenario for a bit longer to drive
 home another feature we have already learned about.